raspberrypilearning/packaging-your-code/en/step_5.md

-## Adding additional information
+## Add extra information

-Currently your setup program is only using the minimum amount of information to get the install to run.
+Currently, your `setup.py` program only contains the minimum amount of information needed to get the installation to run.

-You should add additional information about your project into `setup.py` so that potential users can answer important questions such as "who created it", "where to get help", "what sort of project it is" and add keywords so that it is easier to find.
+You should add additional information about your project into `setup.py`, so that potential users can answer important questions about your project such as who created it, where to get help with it, and what sort of project it is.
+It's also a good idea to add keywords so that your project is easier to find.

-This is done by passing additional parameters to the `setup` function when it is called.
+You can do this by passing additional parameters to the `setup` function when you call it.

-First you will add information about who created this module (you) and how to get in touch with them.
+First, you will add information about who created this module (you!) and how to get in touch with them.

 --- task ---

-Create new variable for the `author` parameter, this is information about who created this module and should contain your own name.
+Create a new variable for the `author` parameter.
+This is information about who wrote the module, so it should contain your own name.

 ```python
 __author__ = "Mickey Mouse"